 Beyond Cupcakes: Creative School Birthday Treats

-Clearly, birthday treats are an important feature of any classroom.
+Clearly, birthday treats are an important feature in many classrooms.

 Like many things, treat planning has become a little more complicated than it used to be.
 Considerations such as food allergies, school restrictions, teacher preferences, simplicity and ease of serving, preparation time, Pinterest-planted expectations, parental concerns about sugar, and cost, can make the decision more overwhelming than it might otherwise be.